Electrical Problem – Sept. 2015

 Electrical Short…May ’11

 Yikes!
-So after I fixed my kitchen leak (shown in the following post), I’m sitting on the couch the next evening watching TV and the TV blinks off.
+One evening, I’m sitting on the couch watching TV and the TV blinks off.
 Then I hear above my head some obvious electrical shorting going on.
 Jumping up and looking towards the electrical panel in my cabinet above the dinette, I see wisps of smoke escaping from the cabinet.
 I can still hear it spitting and sparking inside the circuit breaker/12V fuse panel.
 Quick like a bunny I run outside and unplug the RV from shore power.
 Turned out the CB had blown, which I expected.
 Groaning, I pull out my tools and begin to remove that panel.

 The picture above was taken back in 2006.
 I’d pulled it when I was trying to find the transfer (Xfer) switch…I knew that they seemed to fail often so I wanted to be prepared.
 I didn’t open the Xfer switch case back then because I wasn’t having any trouble with it at the time.